SonsOfProvidence/SonsOfProvidence/README.md

 The cutscene from the original trilogy, where Subject 6 and Subject 47 are angry after being returned to the Institute after running away and having their would-be rescuers killed, plays, but with Lucas Grey doing a voiceover describing the events in a new way.
 They begin planning their revenge on Providence, and cut their hands and mark the wall with their handprints in blood.
 The cutscene then jumps ahead in time to the present, where Subject 6 and Subject 47 fight their way into the Institute and are pinned down.
 47 is injured and tells Subject 6 to escape, blowing a hole in the wall through which Subject 6 jumps.

-## Mission 1: Escape from the Institute
+## Mission 1: Assault on the Institute

 **Setting Location**: The Institute, Romania
 **Sandbox Destination**: Dartmoor